 After a reasonable time (1 min or so) the chair will close the poll

+If a member cannot cast the vote via the pop-up window then the member must notify the chair of such an issue and then can cast his vote in the chat window (and subsequently send an e-mail to the chair).
+The vote then will be accounted for by the chair (and secretary) when declaring the results.

 The Outcome of the SP is reported to the group and will be noted in the meeting minutes, as usual

 Note 1: Votes cast by unidentified members may be removed, so please ensure that name and affiliation are correct